-Like most homeowners, you may worry about what replacement windows cost.
+Like most homeowners, you may worry about the cost of replacement windows.
 Learn what factors affect the price you pay and how Quality Window & Door can deliver the best value for your investment.

 Most standard replacement windows come in white.
-You may have the option to customize the color, but expect this to add 15 to 25 percent to the price.
+You may have the option to customize the color, but expect this to add 15% to 25% to the price.

 Expect a window with grids — also called grilles, muntins, or simulated divided lites — to cost more than one without this feature.
-The style of grids you choose, which can be located between the glass or on the surface, also affects the price.
+The style of grids you choose, which can be between the glass or on the surface, also affects the price.

 Quality Window & Door offers some of the most affordable replacement windows available today.
-Regardless of which window style, material, or brand you prefer, we’ll make sure you end up with the highest-quality product at the best possible price.
+Regardless of which window style, material, or brand you prefer, we’ll make sure you get the highest quality product at the best possible price.

-To learn more about us, or to request a free, no-obligation, in-home window demo, please contact Quality Window & Door.
+Contact Quality Window & Door to learn more about us or request a free, no-obligation, in-home window demo.